kauko-i/bikeapp/README.md

 ## Run locally in Docker

-These commands have been tested on Ubuntu 20.04 and Ubuntu 22.04.
+This command has been tested on Ubuntu 22.04.
 Given that Docker has been installed, in the root directory of this app, run:
 ```
-docker build -t bikeapp .
-docker run -p 5000:5000 --env DATABASE_URL=[INSERT YOUR DATABASE URL] --net="host" bikeapp
+docker-compose up
 ```
-The `--net="host"` argument is unnecessary if you connect to a remote database.
 Now, the app should be running on localhost:5000.

 ## About the personal choices with this assignment